-However, those with a liver condition should still consult with their physician before they take supplements that might affect their liver function.
+Those with a liver condition should still consult with their physician before they take supplements that might affect their liver function.

-Your liver affects how supplements work: bioavailability
+Your liver does affects how supplements work.

 While melatonin might not impact your liver, your liver does have an impact on how well your melatonin supplement works.